Winning a place in the suitcase: how AXA used digital and social insight to build relevance and engagement

 We then compared this across the different markets.
 Not with vague word-clouds or a few random Tweets.
 But in a detailed, fully evidenced way that enabled proper decision making.

-We then brought this to life for AXA, showed the opportunities and how to realise them.
+We then brought this to life for AXA, showed the opportunities and how to realize them.
 From the channels to choose, the products to offer, and the words to use.
 We showed them how to find the right people in the right place, at the right time, and how to connect with them in the right way.

 From insight to strategy, attention to conversion